Fairfield, New South Wales: Post-war period, 1940s–1980s

 Rapid population increase after World War II saw the settlement of many ex-service men and European migrants, with Ware Street becoming the new main street, which featured the city's only escalator.
 The street at that time featured prominent hardware, furniture, menswear and homeware stores, including a Bing Lee.
 Large scale Housing Commission development in the 1950s swelled the population to 38,000.
+By the 1950s, Fairfield town centre had developed into a major regional commercial centre serving the surrounding suburbs, with The Crescent forming its principal retail and business precinct.
+The opening of the Crescent Theatre in 1934 stimulated the growth of additional cinemas across the district, and by the 1950s it had become a popular entertainment venue.
+Renamed Hoyts Crescent in 1944, the theatre closed in 1967.
+Its auditorium was demolished in 2016, although the original façade was retained.
 The Civic Centre was established in the 1960s in Spencer Street and featured many businesses, including the nearby Civic Hotel.
 Fairfield Hospital was opened in September 1956 on The Horsley Drive in Carramar, but was relocated to Prairiewood in 1988 with the old site converted into a Karitane infant, Early childhood family education and perinatal mental health centre.

 By 1979, the population had reached 120,000 and the city was becoming one of the larger Local Government Areas in New South Wales.
 In the early 1980s, Fairfield Forum was opened and Ware Street was shut for traffic, with a pedestrian zone established in its stead with a water fountain imported from Italy being the ornament of the civic area.
 However, the pedestrian plaza was deemed unsuccessful, despite the annual street parades occurring there, and thus Ware Street once again was open to traffic.